Sectonic/Sectonic/README.md

 **`He/Him`**┊**`Full-Stack Developer`** **`Artist & Designer`**

 I am a 16 year old full-stack web developer and artist wanting to display what I am capable of.
 Coming from a background in digital art, I approached web development with a touch of creativity and design.
-Every project I create is planned, designed, and developed from scratch.
+Every website I create is planned, designed, and developed from scratch.
 I love working collaboratively on projects as well as forming my own.
 I hope to see you around! :)

 ---